leske42/java-projects/README.md

 So here is 4 most important principles of OOP:
 - **Encapsulation**
     - this principle means you group all of your related data (functions, variables) into a single unit (these are the **objects**).
 It also means that everything that is only needed for the internal workings of this object (like helper functions) should not be accessible from the outside (see `private`keyword for this).
+    - coming from this principle, we were also encouraged to use `POJO`s in our code (this is short for Plain Old Java object).
+These are classes with only `private final` variables, a constructor and getters/setters inside.
+Their job is to store data and act as the tool of communication between other classes.
+Instead of passing invidual variables as multiple arguments between each other, they will pass these POJOs that are loaded with data in a compact way.
 - **Abstraction**
     - this means when developing a class, we should hide as much of the implementation details as possible.
 If we have an object `Machine` that performs some calculation, it is best if from the outside we only need to do a simple `Machine.calculate()` instead of instructing it to do all the steps of calculation one by one.
 - **Inheritance**